CCRSF-IFX/velocity-kit/README.md

 ## Contact

-For questions or issues, please open an issue on [GitHub](https://github.com/yourusername/velocity-kit/issues).
+For questions or issues, please email ccrsfifx@nih.gov or open an issue on [GitHub](https://github.com/CCRSF-IFX/velocity-kit/issues).

 ## Changelog